Morriar/nit/lib/markdown/README.docdown.md

 [[toc: markdown]]

-Markdown documentation can be found in http://daringfireball.net/projects/markdown/.
+[[markdown | text: Markdown]] documentation can be found in http://daringfireball.net/projects/markdown/.
 This parser is inspired by the famous TxtMark for Java (https://github.com/rjeschke/txtmark).

 ## Getting Started